AI in the Job Market: Which Professions in Austria Are Changing the Most Right Now

 For developers and researchers

-Complete source code of the Austrian Occupation Exposure Map: data pipeline, LLM scoring, visualisation, and 30+ integrity checks.
+Complete source code of the Austrian AI Impact Map: deterministic data pipeline, visualisation, and 99 verification tests.
 Fork it, extend it, build on it.

 Open repository on GitHub